sagemath/trac_to_gh/Issue 1908.md

 # Issue 1908: Make it so that show plots a list as a grid

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1908

 Original creator: jason